madflow/hubot-bitbucket-status/README.md

 # hubot-bitbucket-status

-A hubot script that spits out the bitbucket status of service without a green light
+A hubot script that spits out the bitbucket status of a service without a green light

 ## Installation